sailpoint-oss/developer.sailpoint.com/products/idn/api/patch-requests.md

 ## Specify a from

 The "move" and "copy" operations allow you to remove or copy information from one path and add it to another path without your needing to specify the value, which could be an extensive array of information.
-To use the "move" and "copy" operations,you must specify a "from", a JSON Pointer representing the location you are moving or copying the value from.
+To use the "move" and "copy" operations, you must specify a "from", a JSON Pointer representing the location you are moving or copying the value from.

 This example request uses the [PATCH Source schema](https://developer.sailpoint.com/idn/api/v3/update-source-schema) endpoint to move an attribute, along with its details, from the beginning to the end of a source schema's array of attributes: